DawnbrandBots/deck-transfer-for-master-duel/README.md

     <img height="64" src="https://developer.android.com/static/images/brand/Android_Robot.png" alt="Android" />
 </a>

-Import Yu-Gi-Oh! decks in YDK format and YDKE URLs into Master Duel and Neuron via Konami's official card database.
+[Import](#importing) and [export](#exporting) Yu-Gi-Oh! decks from Master Duel and Neuron in YDK format and YDKE URLs via Konami's official card database.
 Directly import decks from [YGOPRODECK](https://ygoprodeck.com) and other communities.

 Konami's official products have never interoperated with community resources, but now with this browser extension, you can bring your decks in commonly-used deck formats directly into the official [Yu-Gi-Oh!
 Master Duel](https://www.konami.com/yugioh/masterduel/) video game and [Neuron duel assistant phone app](https://www.konami.com/yugioh/neuron/en/).
+You can also [download any deck](#downloading-public-decks) from the official card database, including your Master Duel and Neuron decks, and share directly to YGOPRODECK.

+## Importing

 <a href="https://www.youtube.com/watch?v=ImBRD6fM5Og&utm_source=github" title="Video demonstration">
     <img width="100%" src="https://markdown-videos.deta.dev/youtube/ImBRD6fM5Og" alt="Video demonstration" />